 In the first half of 2015, DBV began pre-clinical work for Viaskin Egg, with the goal of initiating a clinical program if these studies are successful.
 Preclinical development is currently ongoing.

-Promising Therapeutic Approach Beyond Food Allergies
+Investigations Beyond Food Allergies

-Viaskin’s potential to unlock the immune properties of the skin makes it a promising therapeutic approach beyond food allergies.
 DBV is investigating other areas of significant unmet medical need, including Eosinophilic Esophagitis (EoE), vaccines, inflammatory conditions and autoimmune diseases.

 As we focus on diversifying our pipeline, we are also exploring the use of our technology platform in the development of diagnostic tools for food allergies.
-In 2016, DBV entered an exclusive global collaboration with Nestlé Health Science to develop MAG1C, a ready-to-use and standardized atopy patch test tool for the diagnosis of CMPA in infants and toddlers.
+In 2016, DBV entered an exclusive global collaboration with Nestlé Health Science to develop MAG1C, a ready-to-use and standardized atopy patch test tool for the potential diagnosis of CMPA in infants and toddlers.